1suchjp/oos-revenue-impact-model/README.md

 The model organizes revenue impact by month and sales channel.
 This allows leadership to quantify potential lost sales attributable to stockouts.

 ![Revenue Exposure Model](revenue_model_structure.png)

+## Key Design Decisions

+- Historical sales data was excluded due to volatility in the hemp-derived THC / CBD market segment.
+- Daily inventory snapshots are used to detect stockout events across channels.
+- Stockout events are aggregated into monthly SKU-level exposure estimates.